observational-dynamics/website/src/content/docs/theories.md

 ---
 title: Theories Summary
-description: A summary of the theories and models in the Observational Dynamics framework.
+description: A summary of the theories and models in the Observational Dynamics framework....
 ---

 ## Observational Dynamics